luisdeltoro/openai-chatgpt-playground/README.md

 ```
 pants test ::  # Run all tests in the repo.
 pants test --output=all ::  # Run all tests in the repo and view pytest output even for tests that passed (you can set this permanently in pants.toml).
-pants test helloworld/translator:tests  # Run all the tests in this target.
+pants test examples/chatgpt1:tests  # Run all the tests in this target.
-pants test helloworld/translator/translator_test.py  # Run just the tests in this file.
+pants test examples/chatgpt1/chatgpt_test.py  # Run just the tests in this file.
-pants test helloworld/translator/translator_test.py -- -k test_unknown_phrase  # Run just this one test by passing through pytest args.
+pants test examples/chatgpt1/chatgpt_test.py -- -k test_generate_question  # Run just this one test by passing through pytest args.
 ```

 ## Create a PEX binary

 ```
-pants package helloworld/main.py
+pants package examples/chatgpt1/chatgpt.py
 ```

 ## Run a binary directly

 ```
-pants run helloworld/main.py
+pants run examples/chatgpt1/chatgpt.py
 ```

 ## Open a REPL

 ```
-pants repl helloworld/greet:lib  # The REPL will have all relevant code and dependencies on its sys.path.
+pants repl examples/chatgpt1:lib  # The REPL will have all relevant code and dependencies on its sys.path.
-pants repl --shell=ipython helloworld/greet:lib --no-pantsd  # To use IPython, you must disable Pantsd for now.
+pants repl --shell=ipython examples/chatgpt1:lib --no-pantsd  # To use IPython, you must disable Pantsd for now.
 ```

 ## Build a wheel / generate `setup.py`